Graduate Program Policies, College of Business Administration

 - Has earned a Ph.D. from an accredited university in the United States.

-- Is a student in Rider’s 3+1 or 4+1 program in business administration with the benefit of fixed tuition and has a GPA of 3.3 overall.
+- Is a student in Rider’s 3+1 or 4+1 program in business administration and has a GPA of 3.3 overall.

-MAcc applicants who meet one of the following criteria established by the Rider University College of Business Administration would qualify for a waiver for the standardized test requirement (GMAT or GRE):
+MAcc applicants who meet one of the following criteria established by Rider University's Norm Brodsky College of Business would qualify for a waiver for the standardized test requirement (GMAT or GRE):

 - Passed the CPA certifying exam